k0mraid3/Magisk-Module-Minimal-NXP-NFC-Framework/README.md

 - Attempts to enable NFC functionality on some Samsung devices by adding the missing framework, permissions and libraries and NFC apk.
 - Will attempt to provide support for NFC attachments.

-Currently Enabled
+This module will enable the following features.

 ![image](https://github.com/k0mraid3/Magisk-Module-NFC-Framework-for-Samsung/assets/62849592/46ec2753-b7cc-4300-8b0d-7d0a164d6483)

-Goal to have enabled (This is what comes stock on my S21, so goal is to get all of these, in the above screenshot from the Tab S8+)
+The goal is to have all of the below enabled (This is what comes stock on my S21, so goal is to get all of these enabled in the above screenshot from the Tab S8+)
 ![image](https://github.com/k0mraid3/Magisk-Module-NFC-Framework-for-Samsung/assets/62849592/5f69104f-daa8-46cc-a8ef-38e03587b0ae)

 Compatibility: